About the Series

 By actively participating in these sandbox sessions, you will delve into hands-on experimentation with tools, collaborate with fellow educators to review their features, gain valuable insights into teaching activities, and discover ways to integrate these tools into your courses.
 If you’re unable to attend, recorded webinars of the presentations and written reviews of the tools will be available on our site after the event.

 About the Session

 Sticky notes are a go-to tool for many teachers, whether they’re paper, digital, or in a hybrid application.
 They’re easy to use and help ensure all learners have a voice — especially those less comfortable speaking in a group.
-The focus of this FLO EdTech Sandbox session is the use of Sticky Notes in a digital whiteboard environment like Google Jamboard.
+The focus of this FLO EdTech Sandbox session is the use of Sticky Notes in a digital whiteboard environment like Miro.
 You will try several key pedagogical functions: generating and sharing ideas, sorting and re-sorting ideas and information, and eliciting feedback from and interaction with one another.

 About the Facilitator

 Dr. John Churchley’s (he/him) career has spanned all levels of education in music, leadership/management, and teacher education.
 He worked in various K–12 roles in School District 73, Kamloops/Thompson, including as music teacher, principal, and assistant superintendent.
 He had a second career as principal lecturer at Thompson Rivers University (TRU) in the School of Education and at the Centre for Excellence in Learning and Teaching as an educational developer.
 Along the way he developed and taught online courses for TRU Open Learning.
 His focus on learning and teaching has continued in his retirement as he supervises teacher candidates for TRU and the University of Victoria, inspects B.C.
 Offshore Schools for the Ministry of Education and Child Care, and records educational songs for fun.